bhargavi-gudur/C_BasicCode/README.md

 - **hello_world.c** - A simple program that prints "Hello, World!" to the console.
 - **factorial.c** - Calculates the factorial of a number using recursion.
 - **pointer_basics.c** - Demonstrates pointer operations and memory management.

+## Repository Structure

+### 1. `Update README.md`
+This folder tracks updates to the `README.md` files throughout the repository.
+It contains the latest changes and improvements.

+### 2. `addition`
+This folder contains a simple program to perform basic addition of numbers.
+It also includes pointer programs and `README.md` for more details.

+### 3. `array`
+The array printing function program.
+It includes examples of how to declare, initialize, and print arrays.

+### 4. `ascii_basic_code`
+This program displays the ASCII values of characters.
+It is a basic program to understand the relationship between characters and their integer values.

+### 5. `enumerator`
+Contains a program that demonstrates the use of enumerations and switch statements within a function.

+### 6. `hello`
+The `hello` folder contains the basic "Hello, World!" program.
+It is the starting point for learning any programming language.

+### 7. `odd_even`
+Programs to determine whether numbers are odd or even using call by reference.

+### 8. `pointer`
+Includes addition programs and pointer manipulation programs.
+Contains `README.md` for more context.

+### 9. `pos_neg`
+A program that uses enumeration and switch statements within a function to determine if a number is positive or negative.

+### 10. `ptr_swap`
+This program demonstrates how to use pointers to swap the values of two numbers.

+### 11. `structure`
+Programs that use structures to perform various tasks, like calculating the area of a circle.

+### 12. `sumof_nums`
+This folder contains a program that calculates the sum of numbers in an array, demonstrating basic array manipulation and summation.

+### 13. `swapNum`
+Programs to swap numbers.
+The file extension was changed from `.cpp` to `.c`.

+### 14. `switch_case`
+Programs using switch case to determine if a number is positive or negative.

+### 15. `vowelorconstant`
+Programs to check whether a character is a vowel or consonant.

 ## Contributing